Publishing with KDP

 22. Pricing and Distribution

-You’ll set your price and choose between a 35% or 70% royalty rate (dependent on price and region).
-For example, ebooks priced between $2.99 and $9.99 qualify for 70% royalty in most regions.
-You can also enable Expanded Distribution for print books, which allows sale through other retailers.
+You'll set your price and choose between a 35% or 70% royalty rate (dependent on price and region).
+For ebooks priced between $2.99 and $9.99, the 70% royalty is available in most territories.
+Paperback pricing is based on printing costs plus your chosen royalty margin.

 About the Author